Collaboration Workflow

 -

-When you send the invite, ModelBoard stores or updates the proposal with status: 'pending' and sends a collaboration_request notification to in-app receivers.
+When you send the invite, ModelBoard saves the project proposal as a pending request and sends an in-app collaboration request notification to receivers.

-Success looks like each invited collaborator appears in the project’s Collaborators list with the correct permissions and shows as having a pending request.
+Success looks like each invited collaborator appears in the project’s Collaborators list with the correct Compliance Role, Access Scope, locked capability state, and pending request status.

 Wait for receivers to accept the proposal